Section One: Coming To De Anza College

 This section contains essential information on how you as a student with a disability can receive the academic adjustments, auxiliary aids, and services you need to be on equal footing with the other students in the classroom.
 It details the steps to receive services and the guidelines governing their use.
 It also advises you how you can resolve and handle disagreements and conflicts.

 Use Section Three: Success Strategies, to increase critical student skills and compensation strategies.

 Familiarize yourself with the Emergency Procedures listed in Section Five: Campus and Community Life.
 These will be critical in the event that the campus must ever be evacuated.

-Print relevant pages of this Handbook and keep readily available for review during your time at De Anza.
+Print relevant pages of this Handbook and keep them readily available for review during your time at De Anza College.

 You will find some duplication of information in different sections.
 This is done to ensure that you have all the facts you need.

-If anything is unclear, ask your Disability Support Services counselor or Educational Diagnostic Center advisor.
+If anything is unclear, ask your Disability Support Programs and Services counselor.
 They are here to help you successfully chart and navigate your educational course.
 If necessary, they can clarify the guidelines and the Handbook information that you will be held responsible for knowing in order to use services.

 Disclaimer: Every effort has been made to ensure that the Handbook is factual and accurate.
 However, it is for informational guidance purposes and its provisions are not to be regarded as an irrevocable contract between the student and the college.
 Content is reviewed and revised as needed.